-Dancing Hares Vineyard During what was probably the best artisan tasting event of 2009 to date in the Napa Valley (Atelier tasting at ACME Wine Shop in St. Helena) – we were able to taste some of the top wines coming out of the valley with a number of the valley’s most well regarded winemakers present.
+Dancing Hares Vineyard During what was probably the best artisan tasting event of 2009 in the Napa Valley (Atelier tasting at ACME Wine Shop in St. Helena) – we were able to taste some of the top wines coming out of the valley with a number of the valley’s most well regarded winemakers present.
 During this event while sampling the various wines, rather than taking tasting notes like we normally do at tastings we simply wrote down a few of our favorites.
 Dancing Hares was clearly one of these for us.
 As a result, we followed up with owner Bob Cook.

-This winery is owned by both Bob Cook and Paula Brooks.
+This winery was founded by both Bob Cook and Paula Brooks.
 Bob spent 3 decades in the computer software business and has enjoyed drinking fine wines for many years.
 He first fell in love with the Napa Valley during one of a number of trips to the area.
-In the mid 1990′s he started looking for property and by the late 1990′s had purchased a hillside estate.
+In the mid 1990’s he started looking for property and by the late 1990’s had purchased a hillside estate.

 The “Dream Team” of winemaking as Bob refers to his team, has been on board since the beginning.
 They are big names in the business ranging from David Abreu (top vineyard manager) to Andy Erickson (winemaker – clients include Screaming Eagle and consulting for Dalla Valle among other premium producers) to Michel Rolland (consultant and blending master – we read somewhere that Michel tastes over 35,000 wines year year!).
 There are 5 vineyard acres planted on the 31 acre estate which lies in the northern part of the valley below Howell Mountain; their property is hillside, located just above the valley floor.
 The vineyards were planted in 2000 and are separated into a number of very small unique blocks.
 Major Bordeaux varietals are planted on site.